wipu/sidex-vcv/README.md

 * hardcoded Datel MIDI assumption
 * hardcoded Manufacturer ID (Casio)
 * no save/restore support so you need to repatch after restarting Rack
+* this page is all the documentation there is

 ## Help